 Let’s find out whether WordPress or Workflow is better for SEO.

 WordPress – SEO

-WordPress is search engine friendly and that’s many people choose WordPress to start a blog.
-It makes sure that it follows SEO best practices, so you can easily boost your rankings and web traffic.
+WordPress is search engine friendly, and that’s why many people choose WordPress to start a blog.
+It follows SEO best practices so you can quickly boost your rankings and web traffic.

-WordPress comes with many built-in options to help you optimize your site for search engines like Google.
+WordPress has many built-in options to help you optimize your site for search engines like Google.

 You can create simple URLs, change permalink settings, organize content based on categories, add tags to your blog posts, edit image alt text, and make sure your site is visible to search engines using the built-in settings in WordPress.

 Besides that, there are lots of WordPress SEO plugins that can help you maximize your SEO efforts.
-This is something you won’t find in Webflow, as you’ll have to work with the options you get.
+You won’t find this in Webflow, as you’ll have to work with the options you get.

 For instance, you can use a complete WordPress SEO plugin like All in One SEO (AIOSEO) and easily optimize your site without hiring an expert.